mkgold/manifold-docs/developers/services.md

 The client is a node-js application that's responsible for the server-side render of Manifold URLs.
 Remember, Manifold is a universal or isomorphic single page web application.
 That means that the first request hits an index.html page that loads a Javascript bundle.
 This single html page is updated as the user interacts with Manifold and data is requested and returned from the API.
 To avoid an initial white screen while the Javascript bundle is loading, and to ensure archivability and easier search engine indexing, the client application renders each page on the server-side first and returns the rendered HTML to the client on the initial request.

-We manage this service with the following systemd configuration, which is stored at `/lib/systemd/system/manifold_client.service`:
+We manage this service with the following systemd configuration.

+_/lib/systemd/system/manifold\_client.service:_

 ```
 #/lib/systemd/system/manifold_client.service